tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 "Why don't you introduce yourself."

-He nodded and cleared his throat.
+He nodded, cleared his throat.

 "Hey, er, its nice to meet you all.
 My name's Kevi-"

 Big Les' giant hands seized his shoulders with ferocious speed and slammed him onto the desk.
-The back of his head smacked the wood with a sick cracking sound, the violence of it rendering him unconscious.
+The back of his head smacked the wood with a sick *crack*, the violence of it rendering him unconscious.

 "What the fuck?"

 "What are you doing?
 Stop!"

-A man jumped to his feet knocking over his chair.
+A man jumped to his feet sending his chair flying.

 Gleb, again defying my eyes, was suddenly behind the panicked man and wielding the largest revolver I've ever seen.
 The hammer cocked.
-Gleb reached down and picked the chair up, forcing the man down with the barrel of his gun.
+Gleb reached down and picked the chair up.
+The man was forced to sit with the barrel of the gun.

 "Moira?"
 Big Les' voice boomed.
 "How late is our friend Mr. Kevin?"